Alexpen97/SpectrumPlayer/README.md

 ### Running the Frontend (React Electron)

-1. Navigate to the `spotify-ui` directory:
+1. Navigate to the `spectrum-ui` directory:
    ```
-   cd spotify-ui
+   cd spectrum-ui
    ```

 2. Install dependencies: